DREAM NOW. TRAVEL LATER.

-Shortly after getting back on the water, my mother flipped her kayak trying to turn around in the kayak (as opposed to turning the kayak around) for our selfie.
+Shortly after getting back on the water, my mother flipped her kayak, trying to turn around in the kayak (instead of turning the kayak around) for our selfie.

-I towed her with difficulty to shore - luckily we were not near the cliffs, otherwise, this could have been a scarier situation but the fun didn't end there!
+I towed her with difficulty to shore.
+We were not near the cliffs; otherwise, this could have been a scarier situation, but the fun didn’t end there!
 I bailed out her kayak, helped my mom relaunch, then I got back on the water.

 These three shots were my last for the day.
 Adrenaline was still pumping through me, so I tried to show my mom how to recover from a tipping kayak WITHOUT SECURING MY CAMERA IN THE DRY BAG.

-Thankfully, I'd attached a floaty bobber to my camera so it didn't sink but it was no longer working and dripping water out from the battery slot.
+Thankfully, I’d attached a floaty bobber to my camera, so it didn’t sink, but it was no longer working and dripping water out from the battery slot.
 I cursed my amateur ways.
-On a side note, the camera took 4 months to dry out properly so I could turn it one, and after the card reader was repaired it was working as normal again.
+On a side note, I waited four months for the camera to dry out properly and be able to turn it on.
+After I had the SD card slot repaired, my camera was working as normal again.

 My kayak, it turns out, didn’t have sealed bulkheads either, so dragging this waterlogged kayak back to the rocks wasn’t easy, but I slowly swam it over.